Department of Justice and Constitutional Development

 Sexual Offences and Community Affairs Unit

 The SOCA acts against the victimisation of vulnerable groups, mainly women and children.
 One of the unit’s key achievements in ensuring government’s commitment to the fight against sexual offences and GBV is the establishment of Thuthuzela Care Centres (TCCs).

-The TCC concept is recognised by the UN General Assembly as a ‘world best-practice model’ in the field of gender-violence management and response.
-The TCCs are one-stop facilities located in public hospitals that aim to provide survivors with a broad range of essential services – from emergency medical-care counselling to court preparation – in a holistic, integrated and victim-friendly manner.
-The Thuthuzela Project is supported by the roll-out of victim support rooms in an effort to show empathy to victims of violent crime, especially in cases of sexual offences, child abuse and domestic violence
+The TCCs are one-stop facilities that aim to provide survivors with a broad range of essential services – from emergency medical care counselling to court preparation – in a holistic, integrated and victim-friendly manner.
+The Thuthuzela Project is supported by the roll-out of victim support rooms in an effort to show empathy to victims of violent crime, especially in cases of sexual offences, child abuse and domestic violence.

 Family violence, child protection and sexual offences units (FCS)

 The FCS units operate in all South African Police Service clusters across the country.
 To give further impetus to the investigation of crimes of this nature, forensic social workers were appointed to assist in cases of child sexual abuse by conducting forensic assessments, compiling court reports and providing expert evidence in court.

 Priority Crimes Litigation Unit (PCLU)